mui/material-ui/docs/packages/feedback/README.md

 To set this up, first [set up the credentials](https://github.com/claudiajs/claudia/blob/master/getting_started.md#configuring-access-credentials), then:

-1. run `yarn install` to install the dependencies
+1. run `yarn` to install the dependencies
 2. run `yarn setup` to create the lambda project under the default name on AWS.
    This will also ask you for a table name for development and production.
    If you used the above AWS command, they will be `feedback-dev` and `feedback-dev` respectively.